Tropical Storm Ophelia Makes Landfall, Heads North Packed With Heavy Rain, Strong Winds

 It will remain mostly cloudy Sunday, Sept.
 24 with rain at times during the day and again at night.
 The high temperature will be in the upper 60s.

-Morning showers are possible on Monday, Sept.
-25, followed by gradual clearing with a high temperature of around 70 degrees and mostly sunny skies.
+Rain and showers are likely on Monday morning before tapering off in the afternoon.
+It will be cloudy with the high temperature holding steady at around 60 degrees.

 It will be partly sunny Tuesday, Sept.
-26 with a high temperature in the mid-60s.
+26 with a high temperature in the low 60s.

 Ophelia is the 15th named storm of the 2023 season.